bodo-ai/Bodo/docs/docs/guides/using_bodo_platform/shell.md

-# Running shell commands on the cluster using IPyParallel magics {#shell-commands}
+# Running shell commands on the cluster using Jupyter magics {#shell-commands}

 Shell commands can be run in parallel on the nodes of your cluster using `%psh <shell_command>`.